eudoraleer/scasa/README.md

 ```

 2. Download the cDNA fasta of [__hg38: refMrna__](https://www.dropbox.com/s/xoa6yl562a5lv35/refMrna.fa.gz)
 #### NOTE: The current pre-built X-maxtrix was built based on this refMrna.fa.gz file (downloaded from ucsc goldenPath - 16Feb2021).
 There might have slight differences between this pre-built version and other version of hg38-refMrna which can break the running.
-If you want to other reference annotations, please follow the instruction in the [__wiki__](https://github.com/eudoraleer/scasa/wiki) page to rebuid then replace the X-matrix and other files in scasa/REFERNCE folder.
+#### If you want to other reference annotations, please follow the instruction in the [__wiki__](https://github.com/eudoraleer/scasa/wiki) page and [How-to-run-Scasa-for-a-new-annotation](https://github.com/eudoraleer/scasa/wiki/How-to-run-Scasa-for-a-new-annotation) to rebuid then replace the X-matrix and other files in scasa/REFERENCE folder.

 3. Enter the following command to kick start the analysis (set a higher number of threads to enable faster processing):
 ```sh